qqrm/autotemp/README.md

 ## Pull Request Checks

-Only pull requests opened by the `QQRM` account run CI jobs.
-The check is defined in `.github/workflows/pr.yml`.
-Pull requests from other users skip all pipelines, leaving merging to be controlled by repository protections.
+All pull requests automatically build the extension using GitHub Actions.
+The workflow defined in `.github/workflows/pr.yml` installs the required tooling, packages the extension with `web-ext`, and uploads the resulting `.xpi` file as an artifact.
+Visit the checks section of a pull request to download the packaged build from the corresponding workflow run.